Stay health: Here are flu travel tips for Canadian families

 • This is the most effective way to protect yourself and your children from the flu.

 2. Avoid getting the flu or spreading it to others

 • a.
 Wash your hands frequently and teach your child how to wash properly:

 • i.
 By washing your hands with soap under warm running water, you will reduce your chance of getting the flu.

 • ii.
 Alcohol-based hand gel can also be used if soap and water are not readily available.
-It’s a good idea to keep some with you in your pocket or purse when you travel.
+It’s a good idea to keep some with you in your pocket or purse.

 • b.
 Practise proper cough and sneeze etiquette: